chargeITmobility/bsm-python/doc/examples/chargy.md

 > final format will likely differ.

-[Signed Snapshot](snapshots.md) data from the BSM-WS36A could also be transformed into custom formats which are not directly supported by the meter.
+[Signed Snapshot](snapshots.md) data from the BSM-WS36A could also be transformed into custom formats which are not directly provided by the meter.
 For example, the JSON format used by chargeIT mobility's [Chargy](https://github.com/chargeITmobility/ChargyDesktopApp).